Connecting a Community Through Sustainable Farming Practices

 After Isaiah was done with his work for the night, he sat down with the man to find out what was going on.
 The answer: The man had a greenhouse full of tomatoes with tobacco-mosaic virus.
 About 800 pounds of tomatoes, big and green on the vine, wouldn’t survive to ripen.
 He’d begun feeding them to the hogs and mentally calculating his losses.

-Isaiah sees the importance of each piece in a sustainable system and prioritizes no-waste principles.
+Isaiah sees the importance of each piece in sustainable farming practices and prioritizes no-waste principles.
 Isaiah is a man who saw a bucket of cow fat that was about to turn and made 100 bars of soap.
 He puts aside The Eddy’s fry oil for a former baker who converted his old Mercedes to run on biodiesel.

 Isaiah Allen was not about to let a bunch of hogs eat 800 pounds of green tomatoes while the farmer swallowed the loss.